 2. Give your name and address to the attendant when prompted.

-3. When asked who your message is for, say “All Members of the House”
+3. When asked who your message is for, say “Senate Appropriations & Revenue (A&R) Committee members and Senate Leadership”

 Please call Rebecca Merrill at (859) 523-2976 or email rebecca.merrill@kyumh.org once you have called, so we can keep a tally of how many calls have been made.